bloisi/Capstone/README.md

 ### Project Summary

 The objective of this project is to give some key information to US National Tourism and Trade Office.
-For achieve this, it was created an ETL pipeline from three dataset sources: I94 immigration, US demographics and Airport codes.So, we could give some key indicators like most movimented airports or most movimented days per state.
+For achieve this, it was created an ETL pipeline from three dataset sources: I94 immigration, US demographics and Airport codes.So, we could give some key indicators like most movimented airports or most movimented days considering state.

 #### Scope